 Market information (including market share, market position and industry data for the Group's operating activities and those of its subsidiaries or of companies acquired by it) or other statements presented in this Base Prospectus regarding the Group's position (or that of companies acquired by it) relative to its competitors largely reflect the best estimates of AB InBev's management.
 These estimates are based upon information obtained from customers, trade or business organisations and associations, other contacts within the industries in which the Group operates and, in some cases, upon published statistical data or information from independent third parties.
-Except as otherwise stated, the Group's market share data, as well as its management assessment of its comparative competitive position, has been derived by comparing the Group's sales figures for the relevant period to its management estimates of its competitors' sales figures for such period, as well as upon published statistical data and information from independent third parties, and, in particular, the reports published and the information made available by, among others, the local brewers' associations and the national statistics bureaus in the various countries in which the Group sells its products.
-The principal sources generally used include IRI, Plato Logic Limited and AC Nielsen, as well as internal estimations based on data from the Beer Institute and IRI (for the United States), the Brewers Association of Canada (for Canada), AC Nielsen (for Argentina, Bolivia, Brazil, Chile, the Dominican Republic, Guatemala, Paraguay, Russia, Ukraine and Uruguay), Cámara Nacional de la Industria de la Cerveza y de la Malta (commonly known as Cerveceros de Mexico) (for Mexico), Belgian Brewers Association (for Belgium), German Brewers Association (for Germany), Seema International Limited (for China), the British Beer and Pub Association (for the United Kingdom), Centraal Brouwerij Kantoor-CBK (for the Netherlands), Association des Brasseurs de France and AC Nielsen (for France), Plato Logic Limited (for Australia, Italy, Peru, South Africa and Uganda), the Korean International Trade Association (for South Korea) and other local brewers' associations.
+Except as otherwise stated, the Group's market share data, as well as its management assessment of its comparative competitive position, has been derived by comparing the Group's sales figures for the relevant period to its management estimates of its competitors' sales figures for such period, as well as upon published statistical data and information from independent third parties, and, in particular, the reports published and the information made available by, among others, the local brewers associations and the national statistics bureaus in the various countries in which the Group sells its products.
+The principal sources generally used include IRI, Plato Logic Limited and AC Nielsen.
 Prospective investors should not rely on the market share and other market information presented herein as precise measures of market share or of other actual conditions.
 All information contained herein which has been sourced from a third party has been accurately reproduced and, insofar as the Group is aware and is able to ascertain from information published by that third party, no facts have been omitted which would render the reproduced information inaccurate or misleading.